Skip to content

 What does onboarding and starting a trial with Windmill look like?

-How do you avoid overwhelming employees with too many prompts or routines?
+How do you avoid overwhelming employees with too many prompts or Routines?

 How can we improve response rates to Windy’s prompts or notifications, and what happens if we miss responding within the window?